felixamaladhas/Big-Mart-Sales-Prediction/README.md

 # Big-Mart-Sales-Prediction

+# Objective

 The aim is to build a predictive model and find out the sales of each product at a particular store.
 Create a model by which Big Mart can analyse and predict the outlet production sales.

-A perfect project to learn Data Analytics and apply Machine Learning algorithms (Linear Regression, Random Forest Regressor,DecisionTreeRegressor, ExtraTreesRegressor) to predict the outlet production sales.
+A perfect project to learn Data Analytics and apply Machine Learning algorithms (Linear Regression, Random Forest Regressor, DecisionTreeRegressor, ExtraTreesRegressor) to predict the outlet production sales.

+# Business Understanding

+Big Mart aims to optimize product sales across its retail stores.
+By leveraging historical sales data, the objective is to build a predictive model that can forecast future sales of individual products at different outlets.
+Accurate predictions will help in inventory planning, demand forecasting, and strategic decision-making, ultimately leading to increased efficiency and profitability.

 # Dataset Description